 We are literally less than a week away from Thanksgiving, and I am not freaking out at all.
 Ever since I started prepping in advance we are good to good.

-I actually never made a big deal because all we need a bit organization, preparation and maybe your family to help in some areas for one successful Thanksgiving feast.
+I actually never made a big deal because all we need a bit of organization, preparation, and maybe your family to help in some areas for one successful Thanksgiving feast.

+As of right now, they are just testing recipes.
 I just love the Thanksgiving atmosphere around my house, probably a week before… We all get into this holiday mood.

 SO, LET’S TALK TURKEY!!!

 I believe each family goes by their own traditional recipe, probably making how their grand- grandmother made it.
 We tend to pick up on those family traditions and that’s alright, it makes us happy this time of the year, especially remembering special moments that we carry for generations.

 I found my tradition, here when I came to the USA, in particular when my husband and I got kids.
 To be frank, I didn’t grow up with the Thanksgiving dinner tradition.

 So you see I had to find my own tradition because even if I did not grow up with it, I wanted my kids to grow up and remember all the beautiful things, aromas, and memories during Thanksgiving.

 I would love it if they continue carrying the family tradition that we build from the moment they were born.
 When I made Turkey for the first time, it was a literary one big disaster.
 It was delicious in the end… Well, kind of delicious because we were so hungry waiting for the bird to get cooked.

 We got this huge 17-pound turkey, and I’ve half defrosted, but it was still pretty much frozen.
 The bird cooked and cooked and cooked.